doctoromer/haya-data/README.md

 the system into other project, and make it truly usable.

 This means that The distribution and restoration module basically stays the same.
-I want to entirly change the inter-thread communication, get rid of the ugly queue based messaging.
+I want to entirely change the inter-thread communication, get rid of the ugly queue based messaging.

 Next, I want to add a hooks framework, that will allow the developer to add custom callbacks.
 After I will add the hooks, I will decouple the GUI from the rest of the system.

-This changes are basically means transforming the system into a generic library, and then add the GUI as a spereated frontend.
+This changes are basically means transforming the system into a generic library, and then add the GUI as a separated frontend.

 ##### Change the reconstruction process
-TODO
+I want to entirely rewrite the reconstruction thread.
+Instead of global reconstruction thread, There will be a reconstruction thread per file.
+A global system reconstruction will be just starting a reconstruction thread to each file in the storage.

 ### Thanks
-TODO
+I owe a big thanks to Merry Geva and Eran Feri, my teachers, that helped me all the way to the end.